dwiwad/hockey_site/README.md

 	- [X] Build a deep dive html template
 	- [X] Get markdown rolling for content writing that knits to custom styled html
 	- [ ] Generalize style.css
+- [ ] Add links to about page with icons
+	- Github, personal site, linkedin, google scholar
+- [ ] Stylize Today's Games with cards

 ### July 1, 2025 - Standup some content
 - [X] Happy Canada Day!
 - [ ] Build one static blog post in the blog page
 	- [ ] My historical analysis weight, height, age, and country composition
-- [ ] Connect it to the NHL API for live dashboarding
+- [X] Connect it to the NHL API for live dashboarding
-	- [ ] This will be just a test, but pull a stylized schedule with a list of all pre-season games
+	- [X] This will be just a test, but pull a schedule with a list of the days games

 ### June 27, 2025 - Design Work